gadomski/advent-of-code-2022/README.md

 - Never unwrap (except for tests)
 - Minimize dependencies -- if we can only have `anyhow` and nothing else, that'd be great
+- Don't use regexes, do the parsing ourselves